 Career and Technical Programs

 Business

 Fond du Lac Tribal and Community College offers several options for students who are interested in a career in business, financial services, and entrepreneurship.
 Students may elect to work toward an Associate of Science degree in Business/Financial services or an Associate of Applied Science in Small Business Entrepreneurship.
 Students also have the option to complete a 30-credit certificate program with emphasis in Small Business Entrepreneurship.

 A two-year degree at Fond du Lac Tribal and Community College provides a foundation for upper-division study at a four-year institution, or graduates may decide to go directly into a professional position.
 Students completing the certificate program may already own their own business and are looking to increase their business skills.
-They can also decide to continue their studies toward a two-year degree, or take the licensure exam in their area of interest and go directly into the workforce.
+They can also decide to continue their studies toward a two-year degree or take the licensure exam in their area of interest and go directly into the workforce.

-Typically, students earning an Associate of Science degree at Fond du Lac Tribal and Community College with a concentration in Business/Financial services will transfer to a four-year school to work on a bachelor's degree in Business Administration, Economics or Accounting.
+Typically, students earning an Associate of Science degree at Fond du Lac Tribal and Community College with a concentration in Business/Financial services will transfer to a four-year school to work on a bachelor's degree in business Aadministration, economics or accounting.
 Students who choose the Associate of Applied Science with a focus in Small Business Entrepreneurship are typically interested in owning/operating their own business.

-Articulation agreements and program planner checklists have been established with the Business Departments at several colleges in the region.
+Articulation agreements and program planner checklists have been established with the business departments at several colleges in the region.
 Students are encouraged to consult with a counselor or transfer specialist at Fond du Lac Tribal and Community College and at the transfer school of interest.

+Students completing degree options in the business program will:

+- Gain an understanding of the language and theory of business and entrepreneurship;

+- 2. Develop business related critical thinking skills;

+- 3. Study and analyze the history of widely accepted business practices;

+- 4. Understand contemporary business and leadership principles;

+- 5. Analyze the concept of strategic marketing and management for the business environment; and

+- 6. Become familiar with the financial aspects of business ownership/management.

 Business/Financial Services

 Associate of Science Degree

 Required Program Courses

-ACCT 2001/2002 Financial Accounting I/II ACCT 2005 Managerial Accounting BUS 1001 Introduction to Business BUS 2040 The Legal Environment of Business MKTG 1020 Small Business Management
+ACCT 2001/2002 Financial Accounting I/II

+ACCT 2005 Managerial Accounting

+BUS 1001 Introduction to Business

+BUS 2040 The Legal Environment of Business

+MKTG 1020 Small Business Management

 General Education Requirements

-AMIN 1050 Anishinaabeg of Lake Superior ECON 2010 Principles of Economics: Microeconomics
+AMIN 1050 Anishinaabeg of Lake Superior

+ECON 2010 Principles of Economics: Microeconomics

 ECON 2020 Principles of Economics: Macroeconomics

 ENGL 1101 College Composition

 ENGL 1102 Advanced College Composition

 SPCH 1020 Interpersonal Communication

 BIOL 1060 Environmental Science

 BIOL 1101 General Biology

 MATH 1010 College Algebra

 MATH 1030 Introduction to Statistics

 SOC 1001 Introduction to Sociology

-Select two courses from two separate disciplines in Goal 6: Humanities and the Fine Arts
+Select two courses from two separate disciplines in Goal 6: Humanities and Fine Arts